 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

 To set the record straight, the coronavirus IS from the enemy.
 God does not give us sickness and disease but comes to heal us from sickness and disease!
-He also comes to give us abundant life and not come to destroy lives.
+He also comes to give us abundant life and does not come to destroy lives.

 Finding Jesus in the storm

 When life throws us curveballs, we don’t often know which way to turn.
 It is as if we go into fight or flight mode and become like headless chickens, just running off in different directions, trying to make sense of what is happening.
 The shops are a good example of this, as many people did not know how to deal with these lockdowns and the virus they looked to stockpiling as a sense of security.
 The shelves were left empty and toilet paper was the most popular commodity of the day.
-People were visible stressed and there was great panic all round!
-Protective items such as gloves, hand sanitiser and masks were out of stock and these items were deemed to offer protection against the virus
+People were visibly stressed and there was great panic all around!
+Protective items such as gloves, hand sanitiser and masks were out of stock as these items were deemed to offer protection against the virus